SequencingDOTcom/Maven-Android-Master-Plugin-Java/README.md

-# File Selector Maven plugin for adding Squencing.com's Real-Time Personalization technology to Android and Java apps
+# Master Maven plugin for adding Squencing.com's Real-Time Personalization technology to Android and Java apps
 =========================================
-This Maven plugin can be used to quickly add a File Selector to your app.
-By adding this File Selector to your app, you're app user will be able to select a file stored securely in the user's [Sequencing.com](https://sequencing.com) account.
-Your app will then be able to use the genetic data in this file to provide the user with Real-Time Personalization.

-While the File Selector works out-of-the-box, it is also fully customizable.

-A 'Master Maven Plugin' is also available.
-The Master Plugin contains a customizable, end-to-end solution that quickly adds all necessary code to your app for Sequencing.com's Real-Time Personalization.
+This Master Maven plugin can be used to quickly add Real-Time Personalization to your app.
+This Master Plugin contains a customizable, end-to-end plug-n-play solution that quickly adds all necessary code (OAuth2, File Selector and App Chain coding) to your app.

-Once the Master Plugin is added to your app all you'll need to do is:
+Once this Master Plugin is added to your app all you'll need to do is:

 1. add your [OAuth2 secret](https://sequencing.com/developer-center/new-app-oauth-secret)
 2. add one or more [App Chain numbers](https://sequencing.com/app-chains/)